MorphDiv/TeDDi_sample/Database/README.md

-# 100LC database generation
+# TeDDi database generation

-Scripts and code in this directory deal with validating the [raw corpus text files](../Corpus) and for generating the 100LC relational database.
+Scripts and code in this directory deal with validating the [raw corpus text files](../Corpus) and for generating the TeDDi relational database.
 This directory also contains script for converting the database into various output formats, including an  [RData file](https://bookdown.org/ndphillips/YaRrr/rdata-files.html), [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) and as [XML files](https://en.wikipedia.org/wiki/XML).

 ## Generating the database

-To parse the [corpus files](../Corpus) and to generate a [SQLite](https://www.sqlite.org/index.html) database, run this script from the `100LC/Database` directory on your local machine:
+To parse the [corpus files](../Corpus) and to generate a [SQLite](https://www.sqlite.org/index.html) database, run this script from the `teddi_sample/Database` directory on your local machine:

 `python3 load-database.py`

 See the [requirements file](requirements.txt) for the required Python library for running the script.
 For more information on how to install Python libraries, see [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 They must be installed to run the database aggregation pipeline.

-The default is set to development mode and will run the database creation pipeline on the [100LC/Database/tests/Corpus](tests/Corpus) directory, which contains the maximally diverse input file formats (for testing), as described in OpenBIS.
+The default is set to development mode and will run the database creation pipeline on the [teddi_sample/Database/tests/Corpus](tests/Corpus) directory, which contains the maximally diverse input file formats (for testing), as described in OpenBIS.
 This script then generates a SQLite database called `test.sqlite3`, if it does not fail when parsing the raw input files (see discussion below).

 To run the database generation pipeline on the full set of corpus files, set the `-f` (full database) flag:

 `python3 load-database.py -f`

-Beware this takes a few minutes to run on the 25k+ files in the [100LC/Corpus](../Corpus) directory.
+Beware this takes a few minutes to run on the 25k+ files in the [teddi_sample/Corpus](../Corpus) directory.
 Note that the current full database when completed is nearly 3GB in size.

-The actual process for parsing the corpus input data files and generating the resulting database is located in the directory [100LC/Database/clc](clc) (named `clc` for "Centennial Language Corpus" because package names / libraries in Python cannot start with numerals!).
-This directory contains a [Python package](https://packaging.python.org/overview/) that was developed for validating and aggregating the 100LC corpus text files into a relational database.
+The actual process for parsing the corpus input data files and generating the resulting database is located in the directory [teddi_sample/Database/clc](clc) (named `clc` for "Centennial Language Corpus" because package names / libraries in Python cannot start with numerals!).
+This directory contains a [Python package](https://packaging.python.org/overview/) that was developed for validating and aggregating the TeDDi corpus text files into a relational database.
 To assist in this process, we use [SQLAlchemy](https://www.sqlalchemy.org/), a Python SQL toolkit and [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) in our Python package.

 The database schema is encoded in the [models file](clc/models.py).
 This file also contains constraints on the input, so if for example a new corpus file is added in which it contains an invalid value for a metadata field, an error will be thrown when generating the database, e.g.:

 `sqlalchemy.exc.IntegrityError: (sqlite3.IntegrityError) CHECK constraint failed: file`

-See for example pull request [182](https://github.com/uzling/100LC/pull/182) for details.
+See for example pull request [182](https://github.com/morphdiv/teddi_sample/pull/182) for details.
 More discussion is also given below.

 ## Basic workflow for adding new data files